Salmon Fishing - Lodges, Destinations & Guided Trips

 Atlantic Salmon – The classic migratory prize

 Atlantic salmon return to rivers across Europe and eastern Canada, where long-established access models and strong conservation policies shape most fisheries.
-These rivers are known for clear flows, seasonal runs, and a deep fly-fishing tradition.
+Unlike Pacific salmon, they do not feed once in freshwater — which makes presentation, timing, and water reading the primary variables.

 Pacific Salmon – Five distinct species across the North